Skip to main content

 Key takeaways:

 Exercise is an important part of healthy aging.
 It can improve your strength and balance, slow bone loss, and prevent falls.
 But if you have osteoporosis, you’ve got to take extra care with your body.
 Choosing safe exercises can help you get the benefits of exercise while minimizing the risks.
-It’s especially important to take care to exercise safely if you have severe osteoporosis or have had osteoporosis-related fractures.
+It’s especially important to take care to exercise safely if you have severe osteoporosis or have had fractures related to osteoporosis.

 What is osteoporosis?

 Osteoporosis is a disease that causes weak bones.
 It literally means “porous bone.”
-Normally, our bones are in a constant state of remodeling: Old bone is broken down, and new bone is made in its place.
-When this process is out of balance and bone is broken down faster than it’s made, the result is osteoporosis.
+Normally, your bones are in a constant state of remodeling: Old bone is broken down, and new bone is made in its place.
+Osteoporosis happens when this process gets out of balance and bone breaks down faster than it’s made.

 How does exercise help with osteoporosis?